mulab/intro/README.md

 GitIntro
 ========

-introduct github to new members of lab mu
+introduce github to new members of lab mu